stephenjwilson/MeTeOR/README.md

 #### Time, space, and memory

  - PubMed Data: The data takes a very long time to obtain from PubMed using the provided script, allow 2-3 days depending on download speedsHowever, this script downloads in a query specific manner, allowing the user to customize the query.
-For bulk download, this project can also be modified to run on [the NLM bulk downloads](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
-We provide a basic [python script](MEDLINE/downloadMEDLINE.py) to download this data.
+For bulk download, this project can run on [the NLM bulk downloads](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
+This is now the default way to download this data.
 The raw XML can take upwards of 200 GB of space.
  - All code was run on an Intel® Core™ i7-4820K CPU @ 3.70GHz × 8 with 64 GB RAM.
 From start to finish, everything should complete within a week.
  - The Non-negative Matrix Factorization (NMF) conducted in the analysis part of the pipeline and run in MATLAB can be very time and memory intensive.
 If you chose to, you can download [pre-computed results](#raw-data-and-results) to greatly increase the speed of analysis.